Cutaneous T cell lymphoma

 - Stem cell or bone marrow transplant

 Many skin lymphomas are slow growing, so you may not need treatment straight away.
-You will have regular check ups with your specialist to keep a close eye on your lymphoma.
+You will have regular check ups with your specialist.
 Your doctor may suggest using a moisturising cream every day and adding an emollient to the bath water to help with skin dryness and relieve mild itching.
 Emollients help to prevent loss of water from your skin by creating a protective layer.

 Steroid creams or gels help to relieve itching and can clear up patches or plaques of CTCL for long periods of time.
 Doctors generally prescribe topical steroids for short periods as they can cause side effects such as skin thinning in the affected area.